JeyAsare/bootcamp/README.md

 # BOOTCAMP

-#### For my Milestone 2 Project I have created an interactuve quiz game using HTMl, CSS and Javascript.
+#### For my Milestone 2 Project I have created an interactuve quiz game using HTMl, CSS and Javascript

 ## User Experience